-Oh, that dreaded moment when you open the fridge to grab an egg, and you realize: “I can’t remember when I bought this!”
+Oh, that dreaded moment when you open the fridge to grab an egg and realize: “I can’t remember when I bought this!”

-In a hurry?
-Eggs definitely do go bad, but they last for weeks until their best before or expiration date, and there are easy ways to preserve them, as well as simple methods to tell if your eggs have gone off.
+Eggs do go bad, but they last for weeks until their best before or expiration date, and there are easy ways to preserve them, as well as simple methods to tell if your eggs have gone off.

 How To Tell If An Egg Has Gone Bad

-Sell-by dates indicate the date the supermarket should throw eggs into wastage if they’re not purchased yet.
+Sell-by dates indicate the date the supermarket should throw eggs into the waste if they’re not purchased yet.